 I heart pine cones Christmas wreath

 This Christmas wreath shows that it’s easy to put together holiday decor with things you have lying around the house.
-A few particularly striking pine cones from the yard, a ribbon or three, some long cinnamon sticks, and three of your best baubles all come together to spruce up a plain Christmas wreath base and make it worthy of your front door.
+A few particularly striking pine cones from the yard, a ribbon or three, some long cinnamon sticks and three of your best baubles all come together to spruce up a plain wreath base and make it worthy of your front door.
 Green gingham adds a pop of pattern.
 It’s quick to put together, so you can get back to bingeing Christmas movies on Amazon Prime.

 Red and white berries Christmas wreath